-Manifattura Tessile di Nole participates in the foundation of Slow Fiber network.
+Manifattura Tessile DINOLE® has participated in the foundation of Slow Fiber® network.

-On September 23rd, 2022, during Terra Madre Salone del Gusto, was presented the new Slow Fiber network, born from the meeting between Slow Food Italia and some virtuous companies in the textile supply chain.
-The goal is to represent positive change through a SUSTAINABLE PRODUCTION PROCESS, aimed at creating BEAUTIFUL, HEALTHY, CLEAN, FAIR and DURABLE PRODUCTS, because they respect the dignity of Man and Nature in its delicate balance.
+On September 23rd, 2022, during Terra Madre Salone del Gusto, the new Slow Fiber® network was presented, originated from the meeting between Slow Food Italia and some virtuous companies in the textile supply chain.
+The goal is to represent positive change through a SUSTAINABLE PRODUCTION PROCESS, aimed at creating BEAUTIFUL, HEALTHY, CLEAN, FAIR and DURABLE PRODUCTS, respecting the dignity of Man and Nature in its delicate balance.